 Had Naomi remained with her husband and family in the land of Israel, repented of her sin, and returned to God in faith, she may never have experienced the severe problems and pain she was now enduring.
 But Naomi had reached a point of desperation and discovered that the only one to Whom she could turn for help was her faithful God Who had never stopped seeking this little lost lamb.

-The Lord had patiently waited for Naomi to turn back to Him so that He could bless her with many blessings - one of which would be a child that would one day be born through her daughter-in-law, Ruth - king David, a man after God's own heart who would become Israel's greatest king and one through whom the Messiah of Israel would one day be born.
+The Lord had patiently waited for Naomi to turn back to Him so that He could bless her with many blessings, one of which would be a child that would one day be born through her daughter-in-law, Ruth.
+This child was king David, a man after God's own heart who would become Israel's greatest king, and one through whom the Messiah of Israel would one day be born.

-God graciously causes ALL things to work together for the good for those that love and trust Him, and it also brings with it spiritual growth - for it tests our faith in God, and produces patient-endurance, so we may be made perfect and complete, and lack nothing.
+God graciously causes ALL things to work together for the good for those that love and trust Him.
+It also brings with it spiritual growth, for it tests our faith in God, and produces patient-endurance so we may be made perfect and complete, and lack nothing.

-May we learn the lesson from this verse and avoid reaching the point of desperation, by maintaining our faith in God - but let us never forget that no matter how far we stray from Him, He is always close to us and waiting for us to return to the fold.
+May we learn the lesson from this verse and avoid reaching the point of desperation, by maintaining our faith in God.
+And let us never forget that no matter how far we stray from Him, He is always close to us and waiting for us to return to the fold.

 Heavenly Father, what a comfort to know that You are our never-failing help in times of trouble.
 Thank You for the book of Ruth and the many lessons it teaches us.
-I pray that I may remain in the centre of Your perfect will for my life, but that when I go astray, I would quickly call to You in times of trouble.
-Thank You that nothing in life is so terrible that You do not have an answer and I pray that my faith would continue to grow and mature.
+I pray that I may remain in the centre of Your perfect will for my life, but that when I go astray or in times of trouble, I would quickly call to You.
+Thank You that nothing in life is so terrible that You do not have an answer.
+I pray that my faith would continue to grow and mature.
 This I ask in Jesus' name, AMEN.